Henri Schoeman: Background, career highlights, quotes

 Just over a month later and he had a bike crash, leaving him with fractures in his elbow and arm.

-The 2023 season proved far more successful for the father of one (a daughter, Lilya, born in March 2022), winning the three-race Arena Games championship at the start of April to take the title.
+The 2023 season proved far more successful for the father of two (a daughter, Lilya, born in March 2022, and son, Maverick, born in August 2024), winning the three-race Arena Games championship at the start of April to take the title.

 How old is Henri Schoeman?